nikolayk812/genai-go/03-chat/README.md

 go run .
 ```

-The application will start a containerized Ollama language model and generate text based on the provided prompt.
-The generated text will be displayed in the console.
+The application will start a containerized Ollama language model and generate text based on the interactive prompt.
+The generated text will be displayed in the console, and the user can continue interacting with the model until they choose to exit.

 ```shell
 go run .